apurvanataraj88/Punchh-Assessment/Punchh-Challenge/api/README.md

 - We will now setup the test suite for the API using Postman.
 This can be downloaded from https://www.postman.com/downloads/.
 - Once installed and launched, we will need to do 2 types of imports:
 ### Collection
-  - On the top left side of the Postman tool, click on `Import` and then either drag-and-drop the collection `PunchhAPI.postman_collection.json` or use the File explorer/Finder.
+  - On the top left side of the Postman tool, click on `Import` and then either drag-and-drop or use the File explorer/Finder to import the collection `PunchhAPI.postman_collection.json` which should be downloaded.
   - This will now display the collection with its 2 folders for testing requests for `Business` and `Location`
   ### Environment
   - Here we will import the different variables needed throughout the test suite.